Add a little Smoke and Flavor to your meat with a propane smoker

 - The ignition system can be operated using a single hand and is easy to use.

-- We like that Cuisinart is a well-established company.
+- We like that Cuisinart is a well-established company and this propane gas smoker is well built.

 - The smokebox and water box design can be problematic for some as you do not have too much space for wood chips and water, meaning you will need to refill the water and chips more often than other smoker grills in this list.